bcgov/ag-sso-terraform/README.md

     * This step only runs on pull requests.
 The PR generates a plan.
 When the PR is merged, that plan will be applied.
     * This step will continue even when it errors.
 This allows the next step to display the plan error message even if this step fails.
 1. **Update Pull Request** adds a comment to the pull request with the results of the format, init and plan steps.
 In addition, it displays the plan output (`steps.plan.outputs.stdout`).
 This allows your team to review the results of the plan directly in the PR instead of viewing the GitHub Actions log.
-This step only runs on pull requests.
+This step only runs on pull requests. e.g https://github.com/bcgov/ag-sso-terraform/pull/8
 1. **Terraform Plan Status** returns whether a plan was successfully generated or not.
 This step highlights whenever a plan fails because the "Terraform Plan" step continues on error.
 1. **Terraform Apply** applies the configuration.
 This step will only run when a commit is pushed to main.
 1. **Terraform Destroy** If there's an error applying your terrform plan, a rollback will be triggered to destroy any plan that was created initially.
 This allow us to rollback our red hat sso to its previous state before running your plan